Eze village, Eze-sur-Mer

 Eze is a medieval village perched like an eagle's nest on a narrow rocky peak overlooking the Mediterranean sea.
 The ancient fortified village is still crowned with the ruins of its 12th-century fortified castle (torn down in 1706), sitting on a narrow rocky peak.
 The castle grounds host the well-known Jardin Exotique, and from the top (429 m) you'll have an great view of the coast.

 The village forms a circular pattern around the base of the castle.
 The old buildings and narrow streets are very well restored, with high stone walls and narrow roadways of red-brick centered stone.
 The streets are very narrow, and very pretty, with cobblestones, stone walls and ancient buildings.

-Any sense of this ancient village's medieval past is, however, offset by the multitude of souvenir shops and streets full of tourists.
+The sense of this ancient village's medieval past is, however, largely offset by the multitude of souvenir shops and streets full of tourists.

 Fort Revère is located on the mountain ridge above the Col d'Eze.

-- Maison de la Nature: expositions; Wed 13h-17h free; Herbs, photos, (check).
+- Maison de la Nature: expositions; Wed 13h-17h free; Herbs, photos.